LattePandaTeam/Docs/docs/content/iota_edition/Operating_Systems_Windows.md

 6. Enter the key → Click **Next** → Activation will complete automatically.

 ---
+## Standard Windows Installation

+Lattepanda Iota runs a full version of the Windows OS, which means that the installation process is the same as on a regular laptop or desktop computer.
+The general steps are as follows:

+- Search for and download the version of Windows you need.

+    > You can download from [Microsoft Software Download Center](https://www.microsoft.com/en-us/software-download/windows11).

+- Burn the Windows image into a USB drive.
+You can use the [Rufus](https://rufus.ie/) for this purpose.

+- Plug the USB drive into the LattePanda, and continuously press ++del++ after turning it on to enter the BIOS settings.
+Configure the LattePanda to boot from the USB drive.

+- Follow the on-screen instructions to complete the operating system installation.

+- Refer to the [drivers section](download_resources.md#windows-1011-driver) and complete the installation of all necessary drivers.

 [**:simple-discord: Join our Discord**](https://discord.gg/k6YPYQgmHt){ .md-button .md-button--primary }